tnnrhpwd/C-Simple/README.md

 5. **Run the App:**

     Choose your target platform (iOS, Android, Windows) and press F5 to run the app.

+## End-User Installation

+### Prerequisites

+- Windows 10 version 1809 or later
+- Administrator privileges on your computer

+### Installation Steps

+#### Step 1: Install the Certificate

+Before installing the application, you need to install our security certificate:

+1. Locate the `SimpleCert.cer` file in the same folder as the application
+2. Double-click on the certificate file
+3. Select "Open" if you get a security warning
+4. In the Certificate window, click "Install Certificate"
+5. Select "Local Machine" and click "Next" (this requires admin rights)
+6. Select "Place all certificates in the following store"
+7. Click "Browse" and select "Trusted Root Certification Authorities"
+8. Click "Next" and then "Finish"
+9. Confirm the security warning by clicking "Yes"
+10. You should see a message that the import was successful

+#### Step 2: Install the Application

+After installing the certificate, you can install the application:

+1. Locate the `Simple.msix` file
+2. Double-click on the file
+3. Click "Install"
+4. Wait for the installation to complete
+5. The application should now be available in your Start menu

+### Troubleshooting

+If you see an error about the certificate not being trusted:
+- Make sure you've completed Step 1 correctly
+- Ensure you selected "Local Machine" and "Trusted Root Certification Authorities"
+- Try restarting your computer after installing the certificate

+### Updates

+When updates are available, you can install them by following only Step 2.
+You don't need to reinstall the certificate for updates.

 ## Usage